huntabyte/unetlab.github.io/_posts/2016-03-07-unetlab-1-0-0-4-released.md

 layout: post
 published: true
 title: "UNetLab 1.0.0-4 Released"
-excerpt:
+abstract: !
 "What's new on UNetLab 1.0.0-4"
-section: "Release"
+categories:
+- Releases
 authors:
 - andrea
 tags:
 - UNetLab
-- Release
+- Releases
 ---
 Features and Fixed on this release: